Ruhkala Award Recaps of Previous Honorees

 With Huson’s passing in 2006, Rocklin lost a significant contributor to the City’s success, but the legacy of her efforts remain evident.

-Article courtesy of Jerry Mitchell, Chair of the Community Recognition Commission
+Article courtesy of Jerry Mitchell, past Chair of the Community Recognition Commission